 Reports that Windows 8 hasn't been moving as briskly as the industry had hoped continue to emerge, with major retailers reporting slow sales and Microsoft insiders allegedly describing the initial numbers as "disappointing."
-In an interview with Readwrite, Merle McIntosh, senior VP of product management for online tech retailer …
+In an interview with Readwrite, Merle McIntosh, senior VP of product management for online tech …

 can we trust him?